ldgabbay/jwplayer/fl5/doc/publishers/rtmpstreaming.rst

      </body>
    </smil>

 Here's an example embed code for enabling this functionality in the player.
-Note the *type=rtmp* :ref:`option <options>` is needed in addition to *rtmp.loadbalance*, since otherwise the player thinks the XML file is a playlist.
+Note the *provider=rtmp* :ref:`option <options>` is needed in addition to *rtmp.loadbalance*, since otherwise the player thinks the XML file is a playlist.

 .. code-block:: html